Posts

 Image

 [IN WHICH OUR COMPANY SLAY A RUST MONSTER AND DO BATTLE WITH THE MUPPET-THINGS IN THE WALLS] We return to the Palace of the Vampire Queen: alice's rust monster The Party Giblet.
 A feathery halfling; leather armour, shortbow and dagger.
 Cinnamon.
 Fighter; chainmail and shield, flail.
 Powder/Pollen .
 Cribswap (Lunar/Solar); chainmail, sword and shield or light crossbow.
 Recent Additions Jeordi-of-the-Orange.
 Fighter 3.
 Rescued from the dungeon during Session 1 .
 Tomelo the Fierce (Dwarf) and Diino (Cleric), allegedly experienced in killing rust monsters, armed with a flint spear and wooden cudgel respectively.
 The Delve Powder is in her lunar aspect, she prepared Hold Portal .
 The party return to the dungeon, having hired on Tomelo and Diino, and accompanied by Jeordi, repaying a favor.
 The party make for the network of secret rooms where the rust monster had previously been encountered.
-Tomelo and Diino strip their armour, and direct Cinnamon to ...
+Tomelo and Diino strip their armour, and direct Cinnamon to break ...

 Housekeeping for 2026